My Life With Pit Bulls

 Finally, she stepped into my lap, sat down and leaned into me as if to say, "I think we’re both a little tired of this place.
 Let’s go home."
 And, we did.

-That was seven years ago.
+SPCA ad for Texas/O.U weekend, 2000 in Dallas That was quite a few years ago.
 But, there’s one more thing I should tell you about “our moment” sitting on the floor together at the SPCA.

 Looking back on it, it really may have been the ear thing that clinched the deal.